StumbleUpon is a two tier discovery engine that collates web addresses.

 Select the toolbar for the browser that you use – there are toolbars available for all the main browsers; Internet Explorer, Google Chrome, Firefox, etc. They may differ slightly in appearance but their functionalities are the same.

-Click this if you like the content
+Click the "thumbs up" if you like the content

 displayed and want to publicly recommend it on your profile.
 Also hit this to recommend your own